6 Tips for planning successful photography mini sessions

 Lastly, check out the current prices on mini sessions within your area.
 This will help you get clarity on how your pricing fits within the industry.
 It will also help you determine whether clients are willing to pay that much for a mini session.
 Based on your findings you can adjust your mini session price either by cutting down on expenses, or leveling up your profits.

 Bonus Tip: Since mini sessions are usually priced at a lower fee, consider invoicing your clients in advance.
 This helps reduce no-shows, keeps everyone committed, and gives you a stable cash flow for expenditures.
-If you use a tool such as Studio Manager, you can collect a full or partial session fee right during the booking process.
+If you use Pixieset, you can collect a full or partial session fee right during the booking process.
 Thus, the client needs to pay in order to reserve their spot, everything happens online, and doesn’t require any action on your end.
 Learn more here.

 When choosing the location for your mini sessions, you need to take into consideration several criteria.
 Lighting is the most important one.
 If you’re photographing outside throughout the entire day, the light will change.
 You need to be aware and prepared for that.
 Either pick a location that you’re already familiar with and know how the sunlight moves in a certain season, or scout and observe the location thoroughly a few days before the photoshoot.
 If your mini sessions are happening indoors, consider packing some extra lighting equipment, sun reflectors, flash diffusers, etc.